go-compression/examples/README.md

-# examples
+# Compression Examples

-Implementations and examples in various languages
+Implementations and examples in various languages of common compression algorithms for [The Hitchhiker’s Guide to Compression](https://go-compression.github.io/).